IBM/api-integrated-llm-experiment/README.md

 conda activate ail
 ```

-The tools in `aapi-integrated-llm` can be conveniently utilized as Python packages.
+The tools in `api-integrated-llm` can be conveniently utilized as Python packages.
 To build a local package, clone the repor and execute the following commands
 from the project's root directory.

 ```bash